 The recent electronic logging device (ELD) mandate in the United States has been met with plenty of pushback from professional drivers, who are worried the new regulation will increase driver harassment.

-Does the New Year have you resolving to spend more time with your family and doing the things that you love, while still earning a regular income?
+Are you thinking of ways to spend more time with your family and doing the things that you love, while still earning a regular income?

 When I was asked to write an article for National Trucking Week (NTW) 2016, I decided to poll various people in and around Bison Transport to tell me what NTW meant to them.
 It was interesting to see how individuals across all regions perceive NTW.
 Bison’s Drivers were mentioned for their achievements over the years, as well as peoples’ family members and friends in the industry and their contributions to transportation.
 During NTW, Bison Transport would like to take the time to appreciate, recognize and celebrate all of the hard work professional truck Drivers do day-in and day-out.